Marcell Ozuna Preview, Player Props: Braves vs. Giants

 Marcell Ozuna At The Plate

-- Ozuna has picked up an RBI in 34.0% of his games this season, with two or more RBI in 15.1% of his games.
-He has also driven in three or more runs in five contests.
+- Ozuna has driven in a run in 39 games this season (35.5%), including 18 games with more than one RBI (16.4%).
+He has also driven in three or more of his team's runs in six contests.

-- He has scored a run in 44 games this season, with multiple runs seven times.
+- He has scored a run in 47 games this year, with multiple runs 10 times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.